ryanramage/couchapp-takeout/readme.md

 * If you have a couch installed locally on port 5984 couchapp-desktop will just reuse that db.
 If you to see the full install, turn off couch on that port.
 A new couch will be installed on a random port.

-If you want to see it on an existing application, this links on this page will install Couch Tasks on your computer:
+If you want to see it on an existing application, the links on this page will install 'Couch Tasks' on your computer:

 http://ecko-it.couchone.com:5984/couchtasks/_design/takeout/index.html